llahti/CarND-Advanced-Lane-Lines/writeup.md

 divide lanes and are white or yellow in color.

 #### Color Threshold

+Color threshold class is in `LaneFinder/threshold.py` and starting from line 5.

 Purpose of color thresholding is to find areas from image by predefined color.
 In my project I'm using this method to find yellow and white colors.